brucemontegani/HotwireNativeXcodeTemplate/README.md

 Select iOS from the tabs across the top and scroll to the bottom.

-Select _Turbo Native App_, click Next, enter the name of your app, and click Next again.
+Select _Hotwire Native App_, click Next, enter the name of your app, and click Next again.

 You might also need to add an organization identifier if you aren't signed in to an App Store Connect team in Xcode.

-### Add the Turbo Native package dependency
+### Add the Hotwire Native package dependency

 Unfortunately, Xcode project templates don't directly support Swift packages.
 So we have to add it manually.

 ![Add the turbo-ios Swift package to an Xcode project](.github/images/add-turbo-ios-swift-package-via-file.gif)

 1. Click File → Add Packages…
-2. In the search box in the upper right, enter: `https://github.com/hotwired/turbo-ios`
+2. In the search box in the upper right, enter: `[[https://github.com/hotwired/turbo-ios](https://github.com/hotwired/hotwire-native-ios)]`
 3. Click Add Package
 4. Click Add Package, again